legesher/legesher/CONTRIBUTING.md

 - Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 - Don't add any classes to the codebase unless absolutely needed.
 Err on the side of using functions.
 - Keep feature versions as small as possible, preferably one new feature per version.
-- Cover features with tests, examples and documentation.
+- Cover features with tests, examples, and documentation.

 ### My First Contribution ➕

-Contributing to an open source project can be very intimidating and overwhelming, but we've tried to make your first contribution as easy as possible.
+Contributing to an open-source project can be very intimidating and overwhelming, but we've tried to make your first contribution as easy as possible.
 On top of sharing your gifts with the community that needs it, upon merging your first contribution, you'll get a free starter pack and a big welcome into the community!

-One great way to begin contributing is to look for one of the following issues labels:
+One great way to begin contributing is to look for one of the labels of the following issue:

 - `Technical Experience: None`
 - `Technical Experience: Beginner`